tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 api_key = os.getenv("QUANDL_API_KEY")
 ```

-* Once an environment variable is declared, it can be called using the `os.environ.get` function.
-The input to the `os.environ.get` function is the name of the environment variable.
+* Once an environment variable is declared, it can be called using the `os.getenv()` function.
+The input to the `os.getenv()` function is the name of the environment variable.
 The output should then be stored as a Python variable to be used at a later time.

 * If an environment variable does not exist, Python will return `None` as the value.
 An empty environment variable will cause an API call to fail.
 If an API doesn't seem to be working right, double-check your environment variable using the `type` command.
 This will indicate if the environment variable is of type `None` **(null)**  or `string  `**(not null)**.